|

 observations.

-This traditional image of science held that
+This traditional image of

-scientific theories and laws were to be
+science held that scientific theories and laws

-conclusively confirmed or falsified based on objective data.
+were to be conclusively confirmed or falsified based on objective data.

-believed that the "scientific method"
+It was believed that the "scientific method"

-excluded cognitive
+excluded cognitive bias,

-bias, emotion,
+emotion,

 intuition,